impostorsguides/impostorsguides.github.io/rbenv/part-1/1-b-content.md

 The benefit of using the `/usr/bin/env bash` shebang instead of `/usr/bin/bash` is that the former will likely work on more peoples' machines than the latter.
 This is because one of the environment variables that `/usr/bin/env` loads is the `$PATH` env var (as we can see above in the output of the `env` command).

 If we use the `/usr/bin/bash` shebang, then whoever runs our script **must** have `bash` installed in their `/usr/bin/` directory.
 But that's not a safe bet.
 For example, my `bash` executable is installed at `/bin/bash`, with no `/usr/` prefix.
-If we load `PATH` into our environment via the `/usr/bin/env bash` shebang, then UNIX will search through all the directories in `PATH` until it finds `bash`, so we have more changes to find the `bash` executable.
+If we load `PATH` into our environment via the `/usr/bin/env bash` shebang, then UNIX will search through all the directories in `PATH` until it finds `bash`.
+More directories in our `$PATH` means more chances to find a working `bash` executable.

-More info on the differences between the two types of shebangs, including some *downsides* of using `/usr/bin/env bash`, can be found [here](https://web.archive.org/web/20230326212656/https://www.baeldung.com/linux/bash-shebang-lines){:target="_blank" rel="noopener"} and [here](https://web.archive.org/web/20230316084258/https://stackoverflow.com/questions/16365130/what-is-the-difference-between-usr-bin-env-bash-and-usr-bin-bash){:target="_blank" rel="noopener"}.
+The links [here](https://web.archive.org/web/20230326212656/https://www.baeldung.com/linux/bash-shebang-lines){:target="_blank" rel="noopener"} and [here](https://web.archive.org/web/20230316084258/https://stackoverflow.com/questions/16365130/what-is-the-difference-between-usr-bin-env-bash-and-usr-bin-bash){:target="_blank" rel="noopener"} contain additional info on the differences between the two types of shebangs, including some cases where you might **not** want to use `/usr/bin/env bash`.

-### Why use a shebang?
+### Why do we need any shebang at all?

 Hypothetically, we *could* leave the shebang out from this file.
 But **somehow** we have to tell UNIX which program to use when running the file.
 If we don't do so in the file itself (i.e. by using a shebang), we'd have to do so when we type the command into the terminal.
 So instead of typing `bundle install` in the command line, we'd have to type the following every time: